lzhLab/C2Net/README.md

 	python train_seg.py
 ```

-You can change parameters in `train_seg.py`.
-We pretrained  `models/gru.py` using the training part of the datasets and the `pth` file was stored in `models/pretrained`.
+Parameters are editable in `train_seg.py`, the connectivity is pretrained by using `models/gru.py`, and the `pth` file was stored in `models/pretrained`.

 ## Datasets

-We use 3DIRCADb, MSD, LiVS datasets.
+The datasets used for model training and evalutation are 3DIRCADb, MSD, and LiVS.

-Images and GT_labels should be organized as follows:
+The input images and groundtruth labels should be organized as follows:

 ```
 ├── datasets